chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 RETURN cf
 ```

 When finding relationships with multiple hops, neo4j avoids linking back to same node.
 So that it is not like _(n1) -[:KNOWS]- (n2) -[:KNOWS]- (n1)_.
-So, same nodes are also not included in result set, but can be added explicitly.
+Also, same nodes are also not included in result set, but can be added explicitly.
 Following is a sample query and the result set.

 ```fsharp
 MATCH (p:Person{name:'Al Pacino'})-[*1..3]-(x) RETURN x, p